Cook, Learn, and Share to Fight Hunger.

 • Make sure that the surface is perfectly clean (no residue of food, ingredients, etc.).

-• Since the dough includes oil, it will not stick to the surface.
-If it occasionally does, use your bowl scraper to release the dough.
+• Since the dough includes oil, it should not stick to the surface if prepared properly.

 4.1.